 Cultivars and their differences

-Crispa Cutleaf Stephanandra (Stephanandra incisa 'Crispa'): A low-growing, dense branched, deciduous shrub which typically grows 1 to 2 feet high and 3 to 4 feet wide.
-SMall, maple-like leaves unfold reddish-bronze tuening green for summer.
+Crispa Cutleaf Stephanandra (Stephanandra incisa 'Crispa'): A low-growing, densely branched, deciduous shrub which typically grows 1 to 2 feet high and 3 to 4 feet wide.
+Small, maple-like leaves unfold reddish-bronze turning green for summer.
 Use as a ground cover, low hedge or foundation plant.
 Also effective for erosion control on banks and slopes.